Canadian Polish Athletic Club 1965

 Clearwater Baseball Club 1984–1989

+Despite Clearwater’s low population, it has fielded many talented baseball teams and hosted many prestigious tournaments.
 In 1984, Clearwater won the Provincial Senior AA Championship under colourful manager Harold Orr at Grosse Isle.
-They won a second championship at Sinclair Park in Winnipeg in 1987.
+They then went on to win a second provincial championship at Sinclair Park in Winnipeg in 1987.
+In 1985, Clearwater was a league finalist, and in 1986, they captured the Border West Baseball League title.
+In 1988, they were West Division champions.

 Elmwood Giants 1989–1994